Kapwani Kiwanga

-Kapwani Kiwanga (born 1978) is a Canadian artist working in Paris, France.
+Kapwani Kiwanga (born 1978) is a Canadian and French artist working in Paris, France.
 Her work is known for dealing with issues of colonialism, gender, and the African diaspora.

 Early life and education

-Kiwanga was born in 1978 in Hamilton, Ontario, Canada, to a family of Tanzanian origin, and grew up in the nearby town of Brantford, where she took classes at the Glenhyrst Art Gallery.
+Kiwanga was born in 1978 in Hamilton, Ontario, Canada, and grew up in the nearby town of Brantford, where she took classes at the Glenhyrst Art Gallery.
 She has said that she gained her perspective on colonialism and Canada's Indigenous people from her time in Brantford, which is situated on the Haldimand Tract in the traditional territories of the Anishinaabe and Haudenosaunee peoples.
 Kiwanga studied anthropology and comparative religion at McGill University in Montreal, and art at the "La Seine" program at the Ecole Nationale Supérieure des Beaux-Arts in Paris.
 As such, Kiwanga’s artistic practice is intensely research-based, and she often embodies the guise of a scientist, anthropologist, or archivist in the performative “happenings” that are an integral aspect of her overall work in sculpture, painting, video and mixed media installations.

 Prior to moving to Paris, Kiwanga lived in Scotland, in the United Kingdom, and worked as a documentary filmmaker for television, earning her two BAFTA nominations.
 She lives and works in Paris.